marcelocra/marcelocra/README.md

 ## About me <a name="more"></a>

-- I completed my Computer Engineering undergrad at **ITA** (Instituto Tecnológico de Aeronáutica), one of Brazil's most renowned engineering schools, from 2010 to 2015. 🇧🇷
+- I completed my Computer Engineering undergrad at **ITA** (Instituto Tecnológico de Aeronáutica), one of Brazil's 🇧🇷 most renowned engineering schools.
+It was from 2010 to 2015, with one year exchange program in...
-- During that time, I studied one year abroad, in The Netherlands 🇳🇱, attending both TU/e (Eindhoven University of Technology) and UT (University of Twente).
+- The Netherlands 🇳🇱, attending to TU/e (Eindhoven University of Technology) and UT (University of Twente).
-- I worked at **Google** as an intern for 6 months in 2015 and as a full time developer from 2016 to 2020.
+- I worked at **Google** as an intern for 6 months in 2015[^internship2015] and as a full time developer from 2016 to 2020[^fte].
-- I worked at startups after 2020, until **deciding to create my own company**.
+- I worked at startups after 2020[^startups], until **deciding to create my own company**.
-- I have **15<!-- (curr_year - 2010 + 1) -->+ years** of coding experience.
-Wrote my **first line of code** in C, in 2010.
+- I have **15<!-- (curr_year - 2010 + 1) -->+ years** of coding experience!
+My **first line of code** was in C, in 2010.

-Check some of my projects [below](#projects).
+[^internship2015]: I worked mostly with iOS apps, writing a lot of Objective-C. Also wrote some Python and used [Bazel](https://bazel.build).
+[^fte]: Wrote mainly C++, but also Python, Java, JavaScript and some Shell.
+[^startups]: Worked mostly with JavaScript/TypeScript, React and Node.

-Also, I share a little bit of what I learned and am learning <a href="https://github.com/marcelocra/marcelocra/blob/master/details.md#table-of-contents-" target="_blank">here</a> (in English) and [in my blog](https://marcelocra.dev/blog) (in Brazilian Portuguese).
+You can check a few of my projects [below](#projects), some stuff I learned and am learning <a href="https://github.com/marcelocra/marcelocra/blob/master/details.md#table-of-contents-" target="_blank">in this essay</a> (in English) or [in my blog](https://marcelocra.dev/blog) (in Brazilian Portuguese).

-You can check my social pages (linked in the profile) if you want to get in touch.
+My social pages are linked in the profile, if you want to get in touch.

 Cheers!\
 Marcelo.

 ## My projects <a name="projects"></a>

-Currently (18jul2024), my pinned repos show some of my relevant public projects.
-Not everything fit there, as GitHub only allows 6 pinned repos, so I list more stuff at my website and CV (want to bring some here eventually).
+Currently, Jul 18, 2024, my pinned repos show some of my projects.
+Not everything fits, as GitHub only allows 6 pinned repos, so I try to list more at my website or CV.

 ## Some stats <a name="stats"></a>